 Filler hydrants 1.
 General information 1.1 Description Water connections for the filling of the reservoirs of railway vehicles.
-1.2 Locations Information on the presence of filler hydrants at specific stabling yards is available on the ProRail Logistics Portal.
+1.2 Locations Information on the presence of filler hydrants at specific stabling yards is available in the form of maps.
+These maps are available on the ProRail Logistics Portal .
 1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.
 1.4 Technical characteristic Water connections along stabling tracks.
 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.